 The Final Verdict: A, FOR APEX!

 Like most sequels, this one is ten times better than the previous entry.
-It’s next to one of my favorite Marvel based films such as “Logan,” “Deadpool,” “Guardians Of The Galaxy,” “X2: X-Men United,” “The Avengers” among other good ones.
-If you’re a mega fan of Spider-Man, I strongly recommend this film and don’t forget to watch the first entry before you watch Spider-Man 2!
+It’s next to one of my favorite Marvel based films such as “Logan,” “Deadpool,” “Guardians of the Galaxy,” “X2: X-Men United,” “The Avengers” among other good ones.
+If you’re a mega fan of Spider-Man, I strongly recommend it and don’t forget to watch the first entry before you watch Spider-Man 2!